 The ruins reveal scores of apartment buildings, most with flat roofs that support the theory of rooftop gardens or terraces.
 Other structures that appear to be residences are small buildings clustered around a central courtyard.
 In the center of the courtyard is a kitchen where the community residents possibly gathered for their daily meals.

 Teotihuacán citizens had a penchant for arts and crafts.
-Archeologists uncovered sculptures and pottery including round dishes with three feet and a lid, decorated vases, incense burners and figurines.
+Archeologists uncovered sculptures and pottery including round dishes three feet wide and a lid, decorated vases, incense burners, and figurines.
 They have also discovered clay and stone masks that apparently adorned statues.
 Most of the buildings were decorated with murals ranging from simple landscapes and fountains to detailed portrayals of religious events.